strapi/strapi/docs/v3.x/getting-started/quick-start.md

 ::: tip CONGRATULATIONS
 👏 Congratulations, you have now completed the **Strapi Quick Start**.
 Where to go next?

-- Consume your API with your favorite frameworks, frontend or backend programming language just below!
+- Consume your API with your favorite frameworks, frontend or backend programming language just below.
 - Learn how to use Strapi with React ([Gatsby](https://strapi.io/blog/build-a-static-blog-with-gatsby-and-strapi) or [Next.js](https://strapi.io/blog/nextjs-react-hooks-strapi-food-app-1)) or Vue.js ([Nuxt.js](https://strapi.io/blog/cooking-a-deliveroo-clone-with-nuxt-vue-js-graphql-strapi-and-stripe-setup-part-1-7/)).
 - Read the **concepts** and do the [Tutorial](quick-start-tutorial.md) to deep dive into Strapi.
 - Get help on [Github Discussions](https://github.com/strapi/strapi/discussions).